wormholer/KAP-manual/en/model/multi_partition.en.md

 ## Multi-Partition Model

-The common model is ususally partitioned by time.
-But in the multi-tenant scenarios, we need another dimension (partition column), besides time partition, to distinguish different subsidiaries or subbusinesses.
-Here, we call the partition dimensions, except for the time partition, collectively as Multi-Partition.
+The common model is usually partitioned by time.
+But in the multi-tenant scenarios, we need another partition (partition column), besides time partition, to distinguish different subsidiaries or subbusinesses.
+Here, we call the new partition, except for the time partition, collectively as Multi-Partition.
 The time partition and primary partition are supported in KAP since KAP V2.5.2.

 ### Concept of Multi-Partition